Atul Keshap

-Atul Keshap is an American diplomat and career United States Foreign Service Officer from Virginia who recently served as the Chargé d'affaires of the United States mission to India.
+Atul Keshap is a retired American diplomat and career United States Foreign Service Officer from Virginia who serves at the U.S. Chamber of Commerce as the President of the U.S.- India Business Council since January 2022.
+He also serves as Senior Vice President for South Asia and as President of the U.S.-Bangladesh Business Council.
+Previously, he served as the Chargé d'affaires of the United States mission to India in 2021.
 He formerly served as U.S. Ambassador to Sri Lanka and the Maldives and Principal Deputy Assistant Secretary of State of the Bureau of East Asian and Pacific Affairs at the United States Department of State.
-In January, 2022, he was appointed as the president of U.S.-India Business Council.
 In 2022, Ambassador Keshap was elected into membership of the American Academy of Diplomacy.
+In May 2023, Keshap was named one of Washington's most influential foreign policy influencers for his work to shape U.S. relations with India.

 Career

-Prior to his current assignment, Ambassador Keshap served from summer 2018 to summer 2019 as Vice Chancellor of the College of International Security Affairs at the National Defense University, Fort McNair, Washington, DC.
+Ambassador Keshap served from summer 2018 to summer 2019 as vice chancellor of the College of International Security Affairs at the National Defense University, Fort McNair, Washington, DC.

 On March 26, 2015, President Barack Obama nominated Keshap to serve as Ambassador Extraordinary and Plenipotentiary of the United States of America to the Democratic Socialist Republic of Sri Lanka and concurrently to the Republic of Maldives.
 The United States Senate confirmed Keshap in that position on August 21, 2015.

 His father, Keshap Chander Sen, PhD, who was from Punjab, India was a U.N. development economist working in Nigeria where Mr. Keshap was born in June, 1971.
 His mother, Zoe Calvert, had been in the U.S. Foreign Service when she met and married Dr. Sen in London.
 She had also served at the U.S. embassy in India.

 Keshap served from 2013 to 2015 as Deputy Assistant Secretary of State for South Asia, working closely with Assistant Secretary of State Nisha Desai Biswal to coordinate U.S. Government policy toward India, Bangladesh, Sri Lanka, Nepal, Maldives, and Bhutan.
 This diverse and strategic region contains almost 1.5 billion people and produces over $2 trillion in economic output.

 From 2012–2013, Keshap served as the United States Senior Official for Asia Pacific Economic Cooperation (APEC), a trade body whose members generate 55 percent of global GDP.
 Keshap was responsible for U.S. policy initiatives during the Russia and Indonesia host years and served concurrently as Assistant Secretary of State Kurt Campbell’s Coordinator for Economic Policy in the Bureau of East Asian and Pacific Affairs.

 From 2010 to 2012, Keshap worked with Assistant Secretary of State Robert O. Blake as Director of the Office of India, Nepal, Sri Lanka, Bangladesh, Maldives, and Bhutan Affairs in the State Department’s Bureau of South and Central Asian Affairs, managing U.S. foreign policy toward a strategically important region that comprises a fifth of the world's population.